 For many years, Eastbourne Borough Council has been required to publish an annual statement of accounts on their Community Infrastructure Levy (CIL).
-The CIL Regulations update in September 2019 confirmed the removal of the CIL Regulation 123 List and following on from this the requirement to complete and Infrastructure Funding Statement from 2020 onwards.
+The CIL Regulations update in September 2020 confirmed the removal of the CIL Regulation 123 List and following on from this the requirement to complete an Infrastructure Funding Statement (IFS) from 2020 onwards was included.
 Unlike previous years the requirement to include Section 106 monitoring and spending is included.